We Help Patients With Nystagmus Regain Visual Acuity

 One of the most common effects of Nystagmus is a loss of visual acuity.
 When the eyes constantly move around, they’re unable to focus on a single point or image, so the patient can’t see properly.
 Eye fatigue is also a common symptom as the eyes work extra hard to focus and clearly make out whatever the patient is looking at.

-If you or a loved one suffers from Nystagmus, contact the Low Vision Of Colorado.
-We help patients from all over the Denver, Colorado Springs, Fort Collins, and Boulder areas regain visual acuity and enjoy a higher quality of life.
+If you or a loved one suffers from Nystagmus, contact the Low Vision Of Nebraska.
+We help patients from all over the Denver, McCook, Colorado Springs, and areas regain visual acuity and enjoy a higher quality of life.

 How a Low Vision Doctor Can Help